sean-clayton/two-swords/chapters/magic.typ

   #ts-link(<exposure-to-chaos>)[exposed to chaos].

 #note[
+  #note-title[Spellcasting Progression]

-  *Note:* These are all little knobs you can tweak as a GM to diagetically improve upon for magic users.
+  These are all little knobs you can tweak as a GM to diagetically improve upon for magic users.
 For example, if a magic user were to train with an experienced and wise wizard, maybe you can increase their maximum dice to 5, or maybe you can get one #term[fatigue] marked off for free each time you cast a spell, or maybe you can make #term[fatigue] only happen on a 5–6 instead.

   These are just examples, but don't be afraid to play around with tweaking in this area!